 The same holds true for those who are exposed to paint, paint thinners and associated products that contain benzene.
 Again, rarely do these products list benzene as an ingredient.
 However, they exist as a contaminant with other hydrocarbon based chemicals such as toluene, hexane, xylene, and mineral spirits.
 Most of these products are sold at paint stores by name over the counter.
 Those who spend a lot of time stripping paint with paint thinners run an especially high risk.
 This includes those who paint and stain wood as a hobby.

-Historically, those employed in the rubber industries have been exposed to dangerous levels of benzene through their years of employment.
-Workers often use naptha, containing benzene, to bind rubber together in the tire building process.
-The confinement of a tire manufacturing plant can effect not just those building the tires, but anyone working inside the building itself.
+Historically, those employed in the rubber industries have been exposed to dangerous levels of benzene through their years of employment as naptha containing benzene is the chemicals used to bind rubber together in the tire building process.
+The confinement of tire manufacturing plant can effect not just those building the tires, but anyone working inside the building itself.
 Those who work near others who directly use benzene containing products share a significant risk as well.

 The petroleum industry has always been a source of benzene exposure.
 Exposure is not limited to those who work at refineries but includes people who have jobs in the maintenance and repair of said facilities.
 It often includes those who transport hydrocarbons and related chemicals from the processing plants.
 Truck drivers in the oil and gas industry are exposed to harmful levels of benzene because of the constant exposure to the harmful fumes and emissions of hydrocarbons and chemicals.